College Awareness

 1. Review with your students all their options after high school, including a gap year, the workforce, the military, apprenticeship programs, trade schools, and college.
 When discussing these options, remain objective and go over the pros and cons of each.
 When talking about college, make sure your students know the different types of degrees they could get as well as the different types of colleges there are.

 1. Have your students research the pros and cons of attending college and getting a college degree.
-Encourage your students to look for both tangible (see idea number three below) and intangible benefits of college, such as improved critical thinking and so much more (read this paper It’s Not Just the Money: The Benefits of College Education to Individuals and to Society for more benefits; skip to the conclusion if you’re short on time).
+Encourage your students to look for both tangible (see idea number three below) and intangible benefits of college, such as improved critical thinking and so much more (read this paper It’s Not Just the Money: The Benefits of College Education to Individuals and to Society for more benefits; skip to the conclusion on page 68 if you’re short on time).
 Then allow your students the time to share and discuss their findings in small groups and whole class discussions (e.g., through a Socratic Seminar or debate).

 1. If your students didn’t already share the following, be sure to also mention that research shows, when compared to non-college graduates, college grads overall: